Reigned from the 5th century AD to 1066

 Writing to the King: Nation, Kingship, and Literature in England, 1250-1350 by David Matthews.
 In the century before Chaucer, poets frequently addressed political verse to the king as a device to make their comments more effective.

 The Red Rose and the White: The Wars of the Roses, 1453-1487 by John Sadler.
-The Wars of the Roses were a series of mini-wars fought between two branches of the Plantagenet royal family, and won by the Tudors.
-This is a history of the entire dynastic struggle, including the social, economic, religious, political and military aspects.
+The Wars of the Roses were a series of mini-wars fought between two branches of the Plantagenet royal family, and won by the Tudors..

 The Wars of the Roses by Michael Hicks.
-Examines the real reasons behind the Wars of the Roses (1455-85) and the involvement of politics, foreign powers, and a 15th-century credit crunch.
+Examines the real reasons behind the Wars of the Roses (1455-85), including politics, foreign powers, and a credit crunch.

 Blood Sisters: The Women Behind the Wars of the Roses by Sarah Gristwood.
-Women played key roles in the dynastic conflicts that tore apart the ruling Plantagenet family in 15th century England.
-This book traces the rise and rule of seven of those women, including Marguerite of Anjou, wife of Henry VI; Cecily Neville, mother of Edward IV; and Margaret Beaufort, who gave up her own claim to the throne in favor of her son, Henry VII.
+Traces the rise and rule of seven women, including Marguerite of Anjou, Cecily Neville, and Margaret Beaufort.

 The Women of the Cousins' War: The Duchess, the Queen, and the King's Mother by Philippa Gregory, David Baldwin, and Michael Jones.
 An illustrated look at the lives of three women during the Wars of the Roses: Jacquetta, Duchess of Bedford; Elizabeth Woodville, wife of Edward IV; and Margaret Beaufort, mother of Henry VII.